8 Fundamentals of Commercial Property Investing for Beginners

 • The down payment is usually between 25 – 35 percent.

-• The interest rate is usually lower (however, it is dependent on the down payment made, as well as the lease period).
+• The interest rate is usually lower (however, it depends on the down payment and the lease period).

-Banks typically will refinance when the tenant renews the lease.
-However, the interest rate might change at this time and be higher than the average five to six percent interest rate that is typically granted.
+Banks typically refinance when the tenant renews the lease.
+However, the interest rate might change at this time and be higher than the average five—to six percent interest rate that is typically granted.

 Multi-Family Financing